Differin (Adapalene) for Seniors: What to Know

 Systemic bleeding disorders affect small blood vessels throughout your mouth and respiratory tract.
 Conditions like hemophilia, liver disease, or medication effects can cause spontaneous bleeding from tiny vessels, creating blood in saliva without obvious injury.

-Gingivitis and periodontitis lead the list of conditions causing morning bloody saliva.
-These gum diseases create chronic inflammation and bleeding that worsens overnight when saliva production decreases.
-Morning spitting often reveals accumulated blood from hours of slow gum bleeding.
+Gingivitis and periodontitis are the leading causes of blood in spit in the morning.
+These gum diseases create chronic inflammation and bleeding that worsens overnight when saliva production decreases and bacteria are most active.
+Morning spitting often reveals accumulated blood from hours of slow gum bleeding, which is why the amount can seem surprising compared to what you notice during the day.

 Bronchitis and upper respiratory infections create blood-tinged sputum that appears as bloody saliva.
 Viral or bacterial infections inflame the airways, causing small blood vessels to rupture and bleed.
 The inflammation also increases mucus production, which can trap blood and create persistent bloody saliva.

 Blood clotting disorders like hemophilia or medication-induced bleeding affect your body's ability to stop bleeding quickly.
 Even minor oral injuries that would normally heal rapidly continue bleeding, creating persistent blood in saliva.
-People taking blood thinners for conditions like birth control and blood clots prevention may experience increased oral bleeding.
+People taking blood thinners for blood clot prevention may experience increased oral bleeding.

 Oral cancers and precancerous lesions cause persistent bleeding from damaged tissue.
 These conditions create ulcers or growths that bleed easily and don't heal normally.
 Unlike temporary bleeding from injuries, cancer-related bleeding persists and often worsens over time.